fingerman/softwareTechnologies/python_django/README.md

-# CRM REST Django
+# Demo Blog with Django 2.1

-Basic REST Queries to a CRM using the Django Framework v1.11
+Basic Blog with the Django Framework v2.1.5

 ## Getting Started
-1. Activate the virtual environment
+1. After cloning the repo activate the virtual environment
 2. Install dependencies
 3. Change create conf.cnf with your settings in the base dir.
 See DATABASES in webshop/settings.py
 4. Server start